Cirrus-Minor/witchblast/readme.txt

 Introduction
 ------------

 Witch Blast is a free roguelite dungeon crawl shooter heavily inspired from Binding Of Isaac.
-The player plays as a novice magician in a dungeon and trying to get as far as he can, using various items he can find to defeat the inhabitants of the dungeon.
+The player plays as a novice magician in a dungeon who is trying to get as far as he can, using various items he can find to defeat the inhabitants of the dungeon.

 Web: https://github.com/Cirrus-Minor/witchblast